 Option Description Required WALLIX Host The IP address for the WALLIX Bastion host. yes WALLIX Port The port on which the WALLIX Bastion API communicates.
-By default, Tenable uses 443. yes Authentication Type Basic authentication (with WALLIX Bastion user interface username and Password requirements) or API Key authentication (with username and WALLIX Bastion-generated API key requirements). no WALLIX User Your WALLIX Bastion user interface login username. yes WALLIX Password Your WALLIX Bastion user interface login password.
+By default, Tenable uses 443. yes Authentication Type Basic authentication (with WALLIX Bastion user interface username and Password requirements) no

+Option Description Required or API Key authentication (with username and WALLIX Bastion-generated API key requirements).
+WALLIX User Your WALLIX Bastion user interface login username. yes WALLIX Password Your WALLIX Bastion user interface login password.
 Used for Basic authentication to the API. yes WALLIX API Key The API key generated in the WALLIX Bastion user interface.
 Used for API Key authentication to the API. yes Get Credential by Device Account Name The account name associated with a Device you want to log in to the target systems with.
-Required only if you have a target and/or Note: If your device has more than one account you must enter the specific device name for the account you want to retrieve credentials for. device with multiple accounts.
+Required only if you have a Note: If your device has more than one account you must enter the specific device name for the account you want to retrieve credentials for.
+Failure to do this may result in credentials for the wrong account returned by the system. target and/or device with multiple accounts.
+HTTPS This is enabled by default. yes Caution: The integration fails if you disable HTTPS.
+Verify SSL Certificate This is disabled by default and is not supported in WALLIX Bastion PAM integrations. no Privilege Escalation This enables WALLIX Bastion Privileged Access Management (PAM).
+Use the drop-down menu to select the privilege elevation method.
+To bypass this function, leave this field set to Nothing .
+Required if you wish to escalate privileges.

-O

-^

-Option Description Required

-Failure to do this may result in credentials for the wrong account returned by the system.

-HTTPS This is enabled by default. yes

-Caution: The integration fails if you disable HTTPS.
-This is disabled by default and is not supported in Verify SSL Certificate no WALLIX Bastion PAM integrations.
-Privilege Escalation This enables WALLIX Bastion Privileged Access Required if you Management (PAM).
-Use the drop-down menu to wish to select the privilege elevation method.
-To bypass escalate this function, leave this field set to Nothing. privileges.
-Caution: In your WALLIX Bastion account, the WALLIX Bastion super admin must have enabled "credential recovery" on your account for PAM to be enabled.
+Option Description Required Caution: In your WALLIX Bastion account, the WALLIX Bastion super admin must have enabled "credential recovery" on your account for PAM to be enabled.
 Otherwise, your scan may not return any results.
 For more information, see your WALLIX Bastion documentation.
 Note: Multiple options for privilege escalation are supported, including su, su+sudo and sudo.
 For example, if you select sudo, more fields for sudo user, Escalation Account Name, and Location of su and sudo (directory) are provided and can be completed to support authentication and privilege escalation through WALLIX Bastion PAM.
 The Escalation Account Name field is then required to complete your privilege escalation.
-Note: For more information about supported privilege escalation types and their accompanying fields, see Privilege Escalation.

-Targets to Prioritize Specify IPs or CIDR blocks on which this no

-Option Description Rec luired Credentials credential is attempted before any other credential.
-To specify multiple IPs or CIDR blocks, use a comma or space-separated list.
-Using this setting can decrease scan times by prioritizing a credential that you know works against your selected targets.
+Note: For more information about supported privilege escalation types and their accompanying fields, see Privilege Escalation .
+Targets to Prioritize Credentials Specify IPs or CIDR blocks on which this credential is attempted before any other credential.
+To specify multiple IPs or CIDR blocks, use a comma or space-separated list. no Using this setting can decrease scan times by prioritizing a credential that you know works against your selected targets.
 For example, if your scan specifies 100 credentials, and the successful credential is the 59th credential out of 100, the first 58 credentials have to fail before the 59th credential succeeds.
-If you use Targets To Prioritize Credentials, you configure the scan to use the successful credential first, which
+If you use Targets To Prioritize Credentials, you configure the scan to use the successful credential first, which allows the scan to access the target faster.